greenh/CJD/README.md

 works in progress, so proceed with caution!

-* A [user guide](http://greenh.github.com/CJD/doc/User.html), which attempts to explain how to obtain, use, and customize CJD.
+* A [user guide](http://greenh.github.com/CJD/doc/User.html), which attempts to explain how to obtain, use, customize, and extend CJD.
+(This is mostly complete, to a first approximation, except for the section on extensions.)

 * A [quick reference](http://greenh.github.com/CJD/doc/QuickRef.html) to CJD markup elements.